Skip to content

 Evolving Architectures – Part VII – Parallel

-Parallel and Simplification are the yin and yang of architecture evolution.
-Simplification, as mentioned previously, is about having foresight and thus provides for,relatively, easy evolution (i.e. architectural additions and not changes).
+Parallel and Simplification are the yin and yang of architectural evolution.
+Simplification, as mentioned previously, is about having foresight and thus provides for relatively easy evolution (i.e., architectural additions and not changes).
 Parallel is about reacting to changes in requirements as they come (no foresight) and making architectural changes.

-But wait, architectural changes are hard by definition* – if we make a change to the architecture a lot of things are going to break – starting with the build (or the continuous deployment if you have one) and things will just deteriorate from there.
-An architectural change will take, relatively, a lot of time and there are a lot of risks in trying to put everything back together.
-Which is exactly why we need “parallel”.
+But wait, architectural changes are hard by definition* – if we make a change to the architecture, many things will break – starting with the build (or the continuous deployment if you have one), and things will just deteriorate from there.
+An architectural change will take a lot of time, and there are a lot of risks in trying to put everything back together.
+Which is precisely why we need “parallel.”

-Parallel is needed because no matter how good our initial designs are, business requirement change and with them the architecture that needs to support them.
-Additionally in many cases it isn’t worthwhile solving the ultimate problem on the onset, it would just cost too much (time and money) to do so.
-Parallel eases the pain of making significant architectural changes.
-Remember software is there to serve the business not the other way around :)
+Parallel is needed because no matter how good our initial designs are, business requirements change, so the architecture that needs to support the new requirements must also evolve.
+In many cases, it isn’t worthwhile solving the ultimate problem at the onset; it would just cost too much (time and money) to do so.
+Parallel eases the pain of making significant architectural changes when the time is right rather than over-engineering when other concerns are more important.

-Lastly note that in real world scenarios you probably use a mix of simplification, parallel and yes even leaps – We need to have several tools in our tool-set.
-We can’t afford to just have a hammer since after all, not every problem is a nail – right?
+Lastly, note that in real-world scenarios, you probably use a mix of Simplification, parallel, and even leaps – We need several tools in our tool-set.
+We can’t afford just to have a hammer since, after all, not every problem is a nail – right?

 * Architecture definition as it appears in the first post of the series :